 - Invite them to personally contact you if they need any extra help.

 If your business benefits from face-to-face contact with customers, then LinkedIn Events is a tool you shouldn’t miss.
 LinkedIn Events is an often overlooked feature that can be very powerful for reaching out to its millions of users.

 Create and host your own events: networking events, educational sessions, and even webinars.
 You can invite all your contacts and when someone RSVP’s, the event will also be shared to their network.

 How to Connect with Leads

-Thanks to the various ways to get connected on LinkedIn that were mentioned above, your initial message to a contact is never cold.
+Thanks to the various ways to get connected on LinkedIn that were mentioned above, your first message to a contact is never cold.
 If it is, you’re not working hard enough.
 When the time comes to contact a lead, personalize your message.
-Many people make the mistake of using the templated message “I’d like to add you to my professional network.”
+Many people make the mistake of using the default message “I’d like to add you to my professional network.”
 The message is dry, has no personality, and shows that you don’t care.
-Craft your message to include something that you know is interesting to your lead, the reason why you’re contacting them, and why they should care.
+Craft your message to include something that you know is interesting to your lead, why you’re contacting them, and why they should care.
 Do the same as you would with an email.
 To learn more about your contact, take a look at the connected website’s on their profile.
 You might find a Twitter account, blog, or personal website.

-Tracking and Managing Leads
+Tracking and Managing Prospects

-With the millions of potential contacts that you could meet on LinkedIn, it’d be a miracle if you could keep track of each and every potential lead.
+With the millions of potential contacts that you could meet on LinkedIn, it’d be a miracle if you could keep track of each potential lead.
 Thankfully, contact managers and CRM systems are there to make your life easier.
 Software like Salesforce CRM help you to manage contacts by giving you the ability to filter, tag, and bucket them based on different attributes.
 Categorize by industry, lead status, location, or any characteristic that makes most sense for your business.
-The most important thing is to ensure that you capture that data and learn how to use it for your business.
+The most important thing is to make sure that you capture that data and learn how to use it for your business.

 With tools like Ecquire, you can capture contacts directly to your CRM without any data entry.